w3c/wai-bcase/_business-case/index.md

 ### Drive Innovation
 Industry leaders are finding accessibility to be an innovation driver – enabling elegant solutions to unanticipated problems.
 For examples and research about how accessibility drives innovation, read the companion article.
 [To encourage and support innovation, accessibility is good business](https://w3c.github.io/wai-bcase/business-case/drive-innovation/).

-### Support Diversity and Inclusion
+### Enhance Your Brand
-In a global marketplace, companies find that a commitment to diversity and inclusion strengthens thier brand and increases customer loyalty and employee retention.
-Examples of how accessibility helps meet diversity and inclusion goals are found in the related article.
-[To meet diversity and inclusion goals, accessibility is good business](https://w3c.github.io/wai-bcase/business-case/diversity-inclusion/).
+In a global marketplace, companies find that enhancing and protecting their brand has become an important differentiator in a crowded marketplace.
+Brand enhancement techniques include demonstrating Corporate Social Responsibility, including a commitment to diversity and inclusion.
+These are proven ways to strengthens a brand and increase customer loyalty and employee retention.
+Examples of how accessibility helps enhance and protect a brand are found in the related article.
+[To enhance your brand, accessibility is good business](https://w3c.github.io/wai-bcase/business-case/enhance-brand/).

 ### Increase Market Reach
 Globally, the extended market of people with disabilities and their immediate community is estimated at 2.3 billion people who control an estimated $6.9 trillion in annual disposable income.
 [To meet the needs of a large and growing market, accessibility is good business](https://w3c.github.io/wai-bcase/business-case/increase-market-reach/).